kparc/kcc/README.md

 Although precedence override is often inevitable and can be beneficial, it can have an adverse effect on readability.
 That is, when you read a k expression right to left, you want to go fast and uninterrupted, but precedence override gets in your way.

-So when you are writing an expression yourself, think of the reader and try to minimize the use of round brackets.
+>So while writing an expression, think of the reader and try to minimize the use of round brackets.

 ----------------